lawrencelilol/CrashPlane/README.md

 This repository is the demostration of the implementation of the GameStep SDK.
 The main structure consists with three parts: the controller of the game, the scene and the SDK implementation.

-To best imitate a true developing environent, internal coding of the SDK were encapsulated in the ```GameStepSDK``` folder, like a imported package.
+To best imitate a true developing environent, internal coding of the SDK were encapsulated in the ```GameStepSDK``` folder, like an imported package.

 ## The SDK
 The SDK functions as following: